jNullj/fox-neat-wallpaper/readme.md

 If you wish to replace the logo you could use your own by replacing the filename in the script.

+## Configuration files

+Default settings can be changed using a configuration file.
+Both system-wide and user config are supported.

+For system-wide changes please create a config file at `/etc/opt/fox-neat-wallpaper/host.conf` For user specific changes please create a config file at `~/.config/fox-neat-wallpaper/user.conf`

+An example for a configuration file with all default values can be found at [example.conf](example.conf)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.